 • Treating piecewise functions as a single rule in Q9.
 You must split into the odd-n branch and even-n branch and check injectivity across both.

-Pair the Exercise 1.2 solutions with the rest of the this resource Chapter 1 library for a complete preparation cycle.
+Pair the Exercise 1.2 solutions with the rest of the Chapter 1 resource library for complete preparation.

 Students who use the Solutions PDF together with the Handwritten Notes for last-week revision tend to score 1-2 marks higher on the Chapter 1 short-answer questions.

-this chapter: available above as a free PDF download, aligned to the 2026-27 NCERT Class 12 Mathematics syllabus.
+The Exercise 1.2 solutions PDF is available above as a free download, aligned to the 2026-27 NCERT Class 12 Maths syllabus.

 Injective vs surjective check side by side